uwigem/uwigem2017/README.md

 **Tip**: If you screw up creating a project and you get the wrong folder as a project, **do not** delete it.
 Instead, right click, `close`

+The "main" class right now is LauncherWindow.
+This opens a Swing GUI from which you can access the PumpDiagnostics and SensorGUI.
+There is a tester class PumpTest in Deprecated that we are basing our new testing class off of

 # Style

 [This is a link to our style guide](https://docs.google.com/document/d/1yj8CQqgwJOqUnpGy8NXgSrQa9QJvarw91EB4vhZKkh8/edit?usp=sharing)